 The beauty world can be a confusing place.
 Trust us, we get it.
 Between the new product innovations, science class-sounding ingredients and all of the terminology, it can be easy to get lost.
-What can make it even more confusing is the fact that some words seem to mean the same thing — or at least are used interchangeably when in reality they’re different.
-Two of the biggest culprits we’ve noticed falling into this category are the words “hydrate” and “moisturize.”
-To help clear things up, we checked in with board-certified dermatologist and Skincare.com expert Dhaval Bhanusali, M.D., to tell us the difference between hydrating and moisturizing your skin.
+What can make it even more confusing is the fact that some words seem to mean the same thing — or at least are used interchangeably, when in reality, they’re different.
+Two of the biggest culprits we’ve noticed are the words hydrate and moisturize.
+To help clear things up, we tapped board-certified dermatologist and Skincare.com expert Dr. Dhaval Bhanusali to explain the difference between hydrating and moisturizing your skin.

 What’s the Difference Between Hydrating and Moisturizing?

-According to Dr. Bhanusali, there is indeed a difference between moisturizing and hydrating your skin.
+According to Dr. Bhanusali, there’s a difference between moisturizing and hydrating your skin.
 Hydrating your skin refers to providing your skin with water to make it look plump and bouncy.
 Dehydrated skin is a skin condition that can make your skin look dull and lackluster.
 “Dehydrated skin indicates a lack of water and that your skin needs to be hydrated and retain water,” he says.
 One of the best ways to hydrate your skin is to make sure you’re drinking a lot of water throughout the day.
-In terms of topical products that can help with hydration, it’s best to look for formulas made with hyaluronic acid, says Dr. Bhanusali.
-Hyaluronic acid is a powerhouse for hydration because it has the ability to hold 1000 times its weight in water.
+Dr. Bhanusali says, in terms of topical products that can help with hydration, it’s best to look for formulas made with hyaluronic acid, which can hold up to 100 times its weight in water.

 Moisturizing, on the other hand, is for dry skin that lacks natural oil production and also struggles to seal in water from hydrating products.
-Dryness is a skin type that can occur due to several factors such as age, climate, genetics or hormones.
+Dryness is a skin type that can occur due to several factors, such as age, climate, genetics or hormones.
 If your skin is dry, flakey, or rough and cracked in texture, you likely have dry skin.
-While it can be challenging to “fix” a dry skin type, there are some ingredients to look for that help seal in moisture, such as ceramides, glycerin and omega-fatty acids.
+While it can be challenging to “fix” a dry skin type, there are some ingredients to look for that help seal in moisture, specifically ceramides, glycerin and omega-fatty acids.
 Facial oils are also a great source of moisture.
-One of our favorites is the Youth to the People Superberry Hydrate + Glow Oil, which has both squalane oil and omega-fatty acids to revive dry skin.
+One of our favorites is the CeraVe Skin Renewing Gel Oil, which has a unique blend of ceramides to revive dry skin.

 How to Tell If Your Skin Needs Hydration, Moisture or Both

-Give your skin a boost of hydration with this lightweight formula made with hyaluronic acid and aloe water.
-After every use, your skin will feel ultra-hydrated, fresh, radiant and healthy-looking.
+Give your skin a boost of hydration with this 1.5% pure hyaluronic acid serum.
+After every use, your skin will feel ultra-hydrated and look fresh, radiant and healthy.

-If you’ve ever noticed your skin is so dehydrated that it not only looks dull and less plump, but dehydration lines appear, this cream is for you.
-It acts as a fix by evenly spreading water throughout all areas of the face to rehydrate the areas that need it most.
+If you’ve ever noticed your skin is so dehydrated that it not only looks dull and less plump, but dehydration lines appear, this serum is for you.
+Formulated with vitamin C and mineral-rich volcanic water, this hyaluronic acid serum distributes hydration throughout all areas of the face to rejuvenate the areas that need it most.

-Oils are a great way to moisturize dry skin, and they don’t have to be sticky or greasy, either.
-In fact, this one won’t even leave skin looking shiny; it has a dry, satin finish.
-The replenishing facial oil concentrate nourishes skin with moisture for a total transformation.
+Moisturizers don’t have to be sticky or greasy.
+In fact, this one won’t even leave skin looking shiny; it has a dry, matte finish.
+The facial moisturizer works to nourish the skin while neutralizing shine and tightening pores for a total transformation

 This rich, non-greasy, fast-absorbing moisturizing cream is suitable for dry skin and sensitive skin types.
 It’s made with hydrating hyaluronic acid and essential ceramides to maintain and restore the skin’s moisture barrier for healthy-looking and moisturized skin.